Businesskasper/psvmdeployment/README.md

 Automated vm environment creation using powershell and desired state configuration.
 <br><br>

-## the purpose of this project

 I use this project to deploy virtual environments on my local hyper-v machine.
 This includes the whole process from automated creation of up-to-date base images, parsing of role - based declarative environment configurations to the deployment and state monitoring of the virtual machines.

 The scripts (especially the DSC Modules I created) can be used in many ways.
-Feel free to give me feedback!
 <br><br>

 ## how it works